humdrum-tools/vhv-documentation/filter/fb/index.md

 ## Normalize numbers ##

-Normalizing figured base numbers with the `-n` option (`normalize`) will automatically add `-c -s`.
-It will remove the number 8 and 1 if they do not need an accidental and remove any duplicate numbers.
+Normalizing figured base numbers with the `-n` option (`--normalize`) will automatically add `-c -s`.
+It will remove the number 8 and 1 if they don't need to be displayed due to an accidental and remove any duplicate numbers.

 {% include verovio.html
 	source="normalize"